Léon Van den Haute: A "new" Tour

 Immediately after World War I, Léon Van den Haute wanted to take up the thread with a third edition, against the advice of his comrade Karel Van Wijnendaele.
 Because of the post-war situation (such as the bad state of the roads) it seemed impossible to organise a cycling race.
-But Van den Haute perseveres and the race becomes a success, even in spite of the high price of bicycle equipment right after the war...
-Because of the success of his race, Léon van den Haute gets recognition in the cycling world.
-Not only in his "own" newspaper, but also in other sports magazines he is honoured for his commitment and vision.
+Van den Haute went ahead and spearheaded organisation of the race, in spite of the high price of bicycle equipment in the postwar period.
+This became Léon van den Haute claim to fame in the cycling world.
+Outside of his "own" newspaper, his actions garnered positive media attention from various publishers.

 Since that first "new" Tour of Flanders in 1919, the Tour of Flanders has been held every year, even during the Second World War.
 Van den Haute remains intensively involved with the organization; for example, he himself makes the necessary reconnaissance trips for the Tours.
 In 1926, Karel Van Wijnendaele takes over the organisation.